marcshake/larablog/readme.md

 LIVEDEMO at https://trancefish.de/

+## Info about release-cycle

+I have a closed repo of this program, too.
+While this is some sort of stable, I have another version with customized themes and even an installer.
+There will be updates to this repo, very soon.

 ## What is this?
 Hi, my name is Marcel Schindler and I have been a webdeveloper for a long time.
 I usually worked on Webservices and never had the opportunity nor the necessarity of working with a full-featured-framework.
 I have a blog running at http://www.trancefish.de which is coded with my own little "Framework" which you can see over here: https://github.com/marcshake/tlog